Essential Google Analytics Website Metrics To Track

 Google Analytics tracks where your visitors come from, whether from organic search, social media, paid ads, or referral websites.

-You drive the most visitors by analyzing acquisition reports and analyzing acquisition reports.
-Investing more in the channels that produce the best results enables you to distribute your marketing efforts efficiently.
+You drive the most visitors by analyzing acquisition reports.
+Investing more in the channels that deliver the best results enables you to allocate your marketing efforts more efficiently.

 6. Improving SEO And Content Strategy